rcos/rcos-handbook/docs/meetings/semester_outline.md

 ## Summary

 Each RCOS semester is standalone.
-The first few weeks are used for setting up mentors, small groups, and projects.
+The first few weeks are used for setting up mentors, Small Groups, and projects.
 The middle of the semester - the majority - is spent working on your projects.
 The last few weeks of the semester are dedicated to final project presentations and wrap up.

 ## Semester Start

 - Mentors/Coordinators Announced

 - Project Formation

   - Project pitches
   - Project pairing
   - Project proposals

 - Projects Grouped into Small Groups
   - Mentors assigned

 ## Mid Semester